Youth Ambassador Program

 - Support and facilitation provided by AbSec

-The reporting and impact of the YAP include the following:
+The reporting and impact of the program will include the following:

 - Ambassadors develop a yearly report on their views on the current system

 - Ambassadors speak on issues publicly and provide AbSec with information to influence public positions

 Find out more about our Youth Ambassadors!